 Stress, emotions running high, and even embarrassment can all trigger a flare-up of rosacea.
 First and foremost, it is vital to have some really effective stress management techniques in place for when you start to feel those feeling bubbling up.
 A regular yoga and/or meditation practice has been shown to be a significant aid to people with rosacea (just avoid Bikram or hot yoga, which can exacerbate symptoms!).
 But when you’re starting to feel stressed or emotional, even just stopping in your tracks to take a 5-7 long, deep breaths with your eyes closed will work wonders!

 Rosacea can actually have a lot of food triggers, and is linked to the digestive tract.
-Sugar, wheat, dairy, spicy foods, corn, and eggs are the most common triggers, so the best move is to do an elimination diet for at least two weeks and then gradually add the potential problem foods back in, one food per week, keeping an eye on your symptoms.
+Sugar, wheat, dairy, spicy foods, corn, red meat, and eggs, and nightshades are the most common triggers, so the best move is to do an elimination diet for at least two weeks and then gradually add the potential problem foods back in, one food per week, keeping an eye on your symptoms.
 The only exceptions?
 Sugar and spicy foods.
 Keep these skincare bad guys out of your diet to keep your face as glowing and clear as possible!
 Opt for an anti-inflammatory, skin-boosting diet of lots of veggies (particularly dark leafy greens), whole grains, beans, nuts and seeds, and omega-3 rich fish.
+Include lots of cooling foods like cucumber, liquid aloe, celery, oats, and green tea.

 Supplements can help

 There are actually a lot of dietary supplements that have been shows to drastically improve rosacea flare-ups long-term.
 Omega-3’s antioxidants are key for fighting inflammation, and you can boost your dietary intake by taking a 1-2 punch of flaxseed oil and grapeseed extract.
 Take it in capsule form, or use liquid flaxseed oil on your salads, in your smoothies, or drizzled on pretty much whatever (at least 2 tsp per day), and take about 50mg of grapeseed extract daily.
 Probiotics have also been shown to greatly improve rosacea by restoring healthy intestinal flora and balancing the digestive tract.
-Take a dairy-free probiotic everyday, or if you’re sure that dairy is not one of your triggers, opt for a Greek yogurt rich in live active cultures.
+Take a dairy-free probiotic everyday and include probiotic foods like kombucha, coconut kefir, and miso as well.
 Turmeric is another amazing anti-inflammatory supplement.
 You can mix a teaspoon of turmeric powder into a glass of water (which is a little strong for my taste), or opt for turmeric in capsule form.
-Lastly, a vitamin B deficiency can also cause rosacea flare-ups.
+A vitamin B deficiency can also cause rosacea flare-ups.
 A high-quality liquid or sublingual B supplement can help stop flare-ups before they start!
+Lastly, cooling liquid aloe is a wonderful addition to a rosacea regimen, working to cool down inflammation and the internal source of flare-ups.
+Add it to smoothies, mix with fresh juice (like cucumber!) and enjoy daily.

 Minimize your skincare regimen

 Though there are are quite a few skincare products on the market geared toward rosacea, all but very few can actually make symptoms worse long term.
 Rosacea skin is super sensitive to additives, chemicals, and synthetic ingredients, which means a less-is-more approach to skincare tends to work best.
 And guess what?
 You may already have your miraculous rosacea skincare treatments in your pantry!
 Instead of washing your face with drying soaps and harsh cleansers, the best solution (for rosacea as well as almost any skin problem, like acne!) is oil.
 Yes, oil!
 Cleansing your face with pure, natural, organic oils actually balances your skin’s own oil production, unclogs pores, soothes and moisturizes the skin, and combats inflammation and redness!
-It’s best to use a combination of olive oil and castor oil in a 2:1 ratio.
+It’s best to use a combination of sunflower and castor oil in a 2:1 ratio.
+Add some rose essential oil for even more anti-inflammatory benefit.
 You can mix up a large batch to keep in a bottle.
-Wash your face with the oil every night by first massaging it into your skin for a minute or two, and then covering your face with a hot washcloth (not uncomfortably hot) for a minute to open up your pores and let the oil do it’s business.
-You can keep soaking your washcloth in hot water, ringing it out, and gently wiping the oil from your face until it’s mostly washed off.
+Wash your face with the oil every night by first massaging it into your skin for a minute or two, and then covering your face with a warm washcloth (not hot) for a minute to open up your pores and let the oil do it’s business.
+Keep soaking your washcloth in warm water, ringing it out, and gently wiping the oil from your face until it’s mostly washed off.
 Pat your face dry, and you’re done!

 In the morning, you can actually just rinse your face with warm water, and you’re all set!
 If you need a little more moisture, just dab on a tiny bit of your oil mixture.
 No need for expensive, speciality moisturizers that still run the risk of irritating your sensitive skin!
 Hemp seed oil can also be used as a great anti-inflammatory moisturizer.